You may know that colon polyps can lead to colon cancer, but you may not know what causes colon polyps. The answers may surprise you.

 It also showed that the risk of polyps grew with increasing body mass index (BMI), a common measure of body fat that helps doctors determine if a patient is overweight or obese.

 While it is not always possible to prevent polyps from developing in the colon, your doctor can remove polyps before the harmless bumps turn into cancer.
-Doctors can detect and remove colon polyps with a procedure known as colonoscopy, in which they insert a flexible tube through the anus and into the colon.
+Doctors can detect and remove colon polyps with a procedure known as a colonoscopy, in which they insert a flexible tube through the anus and into the colon.
 A camera attached to the thin tube allows your doctor to see the polyps along the entire colon.